 The fire-breathing dragon

 It’s a centuries-old tradition that, for special celebrations, the dragon breaths fire.
 Examples are the baptism of the soon-to-be Emperor Charles V in the year 1500 and the visit of William, the Prince of Orange to Ghent.
-For 10 days last year, in 2018, the dragon set the sky on fire once again to celebrate the 175 edition of the Ghent Festival and we consider ourselves lucky to having witnessed this unique event.
+For 10 days last year, in 2018, the dragon set the sky on fire once again to celebrate the 175th edition of the Ghent Festival.
+We consider ourselves lucky to having witnessed this unique event.

 The bell named Roland